The W-Operator: A Volterra Fractional Time Operator with Sharp Bernstein Threshold and Regularized Memory: Introduction

 \textbf{On the role of the parameter $\beta$.} Throughout the paper, the parameter $\beta$ plays a dual role.
 On the one hand, the Volterra representation of the operator ${}^{W}D_{t}^{\alpha,\beta}$ and the reciprocal kernel construction remain valid for all $\beta\ge0$.
 On the other hand, positivity properties of the memory kernel, as well as the well-posedness theory for abstract evolution equations, naturally restrict the analysis to the range $0\le\beta\le1$.
 This interval corresponds to the regime in which Prabhakar-type kernels satisfy known positivity and regularity criteria and where the resolvent-based approach yields a robust evolution theory.
 The case $\beta>1$, while analytically meaningful at the symbolic level, raises additional questions that are briefly discussed but left for future investigation.

 The paper is organized as follows.
 In Section~\ref{sec:symbol} we introduce the symbol $\Phi_{\alpha,\beta}$ and analyze its asymptotic and sectorial properties.
-Section~\ref{sec:positioning} clarifies the structural position of the $W$-operator with respect to Bernstein theory.
+Section~\ref{sec:positioning} proves the sharp Bernstein threshold and clarifies the structural position of the $W$-operator with respect to Bernstein theory.
 In Section~\ref{sec:volterra-inverse} we construct the Volterra representation, the inverse operator, and establish a fractional fundamental theorem of calculus.
 Section~\ref{sec:W-evolution} is devoted to abstract $W$-fractional evolution equations and their well-posedness.
 Finally, in Section~\ref{sec:model-application} we illustrate the theory on a $W$-fractional diffusion model and discuss the spectral and qualitative influence of the parameter $\beta$.